dasarpai/old.dasarpai.github.io/_dsblog/2024-09-30-Python-Code-Snippet-from-Colab.md

 ### Where Snippets are Used:
 - **Code editors**: Many code editors like Visual Studio Code, PyCharm, and Sublime Text offer built-in snippets that can be quickly inserted into your code.
 - **Online resources**: Websites like StackOverflow and GitHub Gist are filled with snippets shared by developers for specific tasks.
-- **Google Colab**: Snippets are available as pre-built, reusable blocks of code to solve common data science tasks, for example.
+- **Google Colab**: Snippets are available as pre-built, reusable blocks of code to solve common data science tasks.

 Snippets save time and effort, allowing developers to focus on more complex or unique aspects of their projects.